vanHeemstraSystems/nexus-repository-manager-3-with-docker-headstart/200/100/100/README.md

 vanheemstrasystems/nrm3

 Update the Docker file for the above.
+Add that -y flag in so that we're not prompted to accept the installation of Python 3.

 ```
 FROM centos:centos7
 RUN yum check-update
-RUN yum install python3
+RUN yum -y install python3
 ```
 dockerfile